cockroachdb/docs/v22.1/restore.md

 - [Restoring from the most recent backup](#restore-from-the-most-recent-backup)
 - [Restoring from a specific backup](#restore-from-a-specific-backup)

-The examples in this section use the `LATEST` syntax; however, you can also [restore a specific directory](#restore-a-specific-backup).
+The examples in this section demonstrate restoring from the most recent backup using the `LATEST` syntax.

 <section class="filter-content" markdown="1" data-scope="s3">